Tag Archive for: High Functioning Depression

 Like major depression, high functioning depression or persistent depressive disorder is a serious mental health condition that requires treatment.
 Whether it’s you or someone close to you experiencing high functioning depression symptoms, reaching out to a mental health professional is the best way to approach it.
 This will help the person in need to find adequate treatment and work on improving the quality of their life.

-Struggling with depression, whether it’s a major or high functioning one, doesn’t allow you to have a happy life, and not addressing it can only lead to even worse conditions.
+Struggling with depression, whether it’s a major or high functioning one.
+Doesn’t allow you to have a happy life, and not addressing it can only lead to even worse conditions.
 Reaching out to someone you trust is the first step to recovery, don’t postpone it and react on time.

 About Life Coaching and Therapy